Solar 101

 unlock icon turned off

-Solar panel models entering Canada are tested for hail by throwing 11x 1 inch hail balls at 80km/h onto the panels, so they shouldn't have problems surviving hail storms.
+Solar panel models entering Canada are tested for hail by throwing eleven 1-inch hail balls at 80km/h onto the panels, so they shouldn't have problems surviving hail storms.
 They should however be added to home insurance in case of a freak hailstorm or other uncommon events.

 unlock icon turned off